itgalaxy/favicons/readme.md

 ## Configuration

 Simply require the module and execute it with an optional object of configuration.
+The second argument (after options) is the callback.
+This accepts three parameters:

+- `err`: An error that may have occurred during the Favicons build.
+- `css`: The CSS produced for the range of favicons.
+- `images`: An array of favicon images.

 You can either specify a string for the source e.g. `logo.png` or a series of images e.g.